-- In 2022, businesses with a projected premium rate increase will move up a maximum of one risk band (approximately five per cent) from their 2021 rate
+- In 2022, businesses with a projected premium rate increase will move up a maximum of one risk band from their prior year risk band (approximately five per cent).*

-- In 2023, businesses with a projected premium rate increase will move up a maximum of two risk bands (approximately 10 per cent) from their 2022 rate
+- In 2023, businesses with a projected premium rate increase will move up a maximum of two risk bands from their prior year risk band (approximately 10 per cent).*

-Starting in 2024, our policies for premium rate setting under our rate-setting model introduced in 2020 will be fully in effect.
-Businesses with projected premium rate increases or decreases will see their rates move up or down a maximum of three risk bands (approximately 15 per cent per year), until they reach their projected premium rate.
+Any projected decreases due to your individual and/or class risk and experience will be applied in 2022 and 2023 (subject to transition funding, and other rate adjustments).
+Starting in 2024, our policies for premium rate setting under the new model will be fully in effect.
+Businesses with projected premium rate increases will move up or down a maximum of three risk bands from their prior year risk band (approximately 15 per cent),* until they reach their projected premium rate.

 How are 2022 rates calculated for Temporary Employment Agencies (TEAs)?

-All TEAs eligible for a reduction will see decreases to their premium rate and businesses with projected increases will now move up a maximum of one risk band (approximately five per cent) towards their projected rate.
-Please note that a separate rate is calculated for each North American Industry Classification System (NAICS) class to which a TEA supplies labour, their activities classified in NAICS code 561320, and their non-supply of labour operations (if any).
+All TEAs eligible for a reduction will see decreases to their premium rate and businesses with a projected premium rate increase will move up a maximum of one risk band from their prior year risk band (approximately five per cent).* Please note that a separate rate is calculated for each North American Industry Classification System (NAICS) class to which a TEA supplies labour, their activities classified in NAICS code 561320, and their non-supply of labour operations (if any).